Interesting Links On This Site

 *Liberton Boy Apprentices 1583-1800

-In 1821 there was a shooting outside a Pub in Gilmerton Village.
+1821 Gilmerton In 1821 there was a shooting outside a Pub in Gilmerton Village.
 At the time, the pub was most likley named "The Gilmerton Inn" or "The Inn in Gilmerton".
 A young man by the name of John Anderson was shot by Robert Charlton.
 You can see the 10 July 1821 Newspaper story HERE (top of 2nd column).
+Transcription coming soon.
+For now, here are the names of the people mentioned:

 - Robert Charlton, found guilty and sentenced to "transportation for 7